denevell/Natch/README.md

 ### Misc tech tasks

 * Better war deploy method than cping the war to the directory.
+* Better way to clear database on functional tests - put tests in war and access the jpa that way?

 ### Later features
 * Superuser